New Models of Care

 Health and social care in the UK is in a state of rapid change with major initiatives in health and social care integration, primary care reform and new general practice contracts, supporting self-management, and better targeting of new kinds of statutory and third sector care.
 There are also considerable opportunities for collaborative working to shape and evaluate new models of care as they emerge in service innovation and/or are developed as part of research.

-Two key developments in many areas of the UK relate to the use of asset-based approaches to care (particularly in initial assessment and intervention), and developing more multidisciplinary comprehensive assessment and intervention for people with the highest care needs.
+Two key developments in many areas of the UK relate to the use of asset-based approaches to care, and developing more multidisciplinary comprehensive assessment and intervention for people with the highest care needs.
 Implementing a new service model brings many challenges, and new tools for sharing information about services have the potential to help break down some of the traditional barriers to self-care and autonomous decision making in this context.
 Such democratisation of knowledge, that promotes individuals themselves as experts in knowing what will work for them in their lives, is critical.

-Objectives 1-4 of WP7 will be met through a series of work-streams, which will be carried out by researchers at the Universities of Edinburgh and Newcastle, in a collaborative and integrated approach.
+These objectives will be carried out by researchers at the Universities of Edinburgh and Newcastle:

-Work-stream One (Objectives 1).
-This work-stream will involve reviewing the international literature, and English and Scottish policy documents.
+1. This work-stream will involve reviewing the international literature, and English and Scottish policy documents.
 Interviews will also be conducted with key stakeholders.
-The aim of this work-stream is gain comprehensive and up-to-date knowledge of the international and UK landscape regarding new models of care in community and primary care settings across our 4 areas of focus.
+The aim of this work-stream is to gain comprehensive and up-to-date knowledge of the international and UK landscape regarding new models of care in community and primary care settings across our 4 areas of focus.
 This work-stream will be completed in the first 12 months of the project.

-Work-stream Two (Objective 2).
-This work-stream will involve gathering local information on established or evolving innovative approaches for target groups of patients in South East Scotland and North East England, in order to identify and document in-depth case studies of new models of care across our four areas of focus.
-We will take a mixed-methods approach combining qualitative interviews with quantitative approaches.
+2. This work-stream will involve gathering local information on established or evolving innovative approaches for target groups of patients in South East Scotland and North East England, in order to identify and document in-depth examples of new models of care across our four areas of focus.
+We will combine qualitative interviews with quantitative approaches.
 The time-line for this will be months 6-18.